 But what have I achieved from the point of view of metaphorical America?
 Well surely and without realizing it I have achieved so many goals that I have always dreamed of.
 Above all, I managed to visit places that for me were science fiction and I never thought I could visit.
 Obviously this has cost me effort and sacrifices doing a job that I don't like but it gives me the free time I want and above all it’s well paid.
 So from a professional point of view, I'm still looking for America even though I personally wouldn't want to do anything!
 As a theater teacher of mine once said; “as a young man I didn't want to do shit!
 If people asked me what I do for living, I would have answered; nothing, I live in Paris ".
 That statement always remains in my head and honestly there is a job that could lead to having such a life and that has always fascinated me; the work of the writer.
 My blog was born mainly for this reason, as a training field to be able to write more complex stories.

 But another America is also that of the woman of life, the companion, the female figure that some recklessly summarize with the term "love".
 Recently, a self-described "sentimental" (and therefore pathetic) woman of over fifty years that I met in a dating app (read my post "Dating World" to learn more about the subject), asked me if I have ever been in love.
 I answered; yes, as a teenager!
 My theory is that the female beauty that can make me fall in love has a limited age ranging from 17 to 23 years old.
 In fact, at this stage there is aesthetic maturity, the human being of a female nature stops being a child and at the same time is not a woman yet.
 There is something in the look of girls of this age that highlights this thing I have described.
-This age range includes the "pure" beauty of the female gender.
+To give an example, for me beauty and absolute perfection have always been Jane March in the movie "L’Amant".
+If one day I were to meet a person who from an aesthetic point of view could remain forever like her, at that point I could really think about getting married, loving and being faithful!
 This doesn’t mean that aesthetic beauty dies but simply changes, matures and personally cannot make me fall in love.
 In all this, even the passing of years, in other words "life" leads to being less predisposed to sentimentality in favor of physical need.
 Personally, I am finding this type of America in promiscuity as a demonstration that I cannot be predisposed towards a single person.
 At the same time I don't give up but obviously the more time passes the more that range I have described goes completely out of reach.